heleenoomen/42_CPP_Modules/cpp00/ex01/README.md

 > contact information, one field per line.
 > * EXIT:
 >   * The program quits and the contacts are lost forever!
-> * Any other input is discarded.

-Once a command has been correctly executed, the program waits for another one.
-It stops when the user inputs EXIT.</i>